pneel27/pneel27/README.md

 ---
 <p align="center">
-  🚀_"Engineering innovative solutions at the intersection of Software Development and Artificial Intelligence."_
+  🚀"Engineering innovative solutions at the intersection of Software Development and Artificial Intelligence."
 </p>